 The major annoyance in Hell was that he simply could not find the right kind of hair gel to keep his carefully tousled locks in place.
 In the end, he settled for some disgusting paste made from the Lipids of the Damned.
 It smelled grotesque and in the evenings he’d have to pick out whatever it was that was breeding among his follicles, but it did work.
 He didn’t mind making sacrifices for fashion, really.

 The Meat Aisle

 You really don’t want to know about Hell’s Meat Aisle.
 Raymond felt fortunate; because he had no butchering skills, he only once had to mop up when the Meat Aisle Slave was regenerating and the Demon Dogs clean-up crew were out for their morning constitutional.
-He had nightmares for a few weeks afterwards, which was especially inconvenient because one does not sleep when one is in Hell, so his mental creations roamed the store, causing havoc and chasing him.
+He had nightmares for a few weeks afterward, which was especially inconvenient because one does not sleep when one is in Hell, so his mental creations roamed the store causing havoc and chasing him.
 He could see that the Stink Demon was pleased when this happened, but hey, it was better than being near the cigarette counter.